CartoDB/documentation/app/content/carto-user-manual/connections/editing-a-connection.md

 If you click the *Edit* quick action, you will be redirected to a dialog to edit connection parameters.
 This dialog contains the same form that you filled out when adding the connection, showing the current values.

-If you edit the connection parameters and you have a map that changes dinamically based on the underlying dataset, the map will no longer sync if they are not available using the modified connection parameters.
+If you edit the connection parameters and you have a map that changes dynamically based on the underlying dataset, the map will no longer sync if they are not available using the modified connection parameters.

 ![Edit connection](/img/cloud-native-workspace/connections/the_connections_edit.png)